tkw1536/YAWSL/README.md

 ## Functionality
 In addition to this way of easily creating servers, YAWSL offers several functionality to simplify common tasks.

+### Core
 * `yawsl(YAWSLObject)` return an instance of `http.Server` which  answers to a request with the specefied  YAWSLObject.
 * `yawsl.wrap(ListenerFunction)` wraps a simple function create a YAWSLObject.
 * `yawsl.make(Listener1, Listener2, ...)` creates a YAWSLObject object, see YAWSL Functions above.

-* `yawsl.subServer(subServerRoot, YAWSLObject)` creates a YAWSLObject which answers every request in subServerRoot with the server YAWSLObject.
-Not ethat the path of the request will be changed to match the new root path.
-* `yawsl.staticServer(fileRoot, options)` creates a static file server which server files from fileRoot.
-Options is a hash which may contain the following options:
-	* `options.mimeTypes`: map from file extension to file types.
-	* `options.indexFile`: The index File to server when a directory is requested.
-Default: 'index.html'
-	* `options.ignore`: Function which is called to check if a filename is forbidden.
-Default: `function(filename){return false;}`
-	* `options.404`: YAWSLObject to be called when an object is not found.
-	* `options.404`: YAWSLObject to be called when access to an object is forbidden.
-* `yawsl.staticRequest(path, YAWSLObject)` always answer a request to path with YAWSLObject.
-* `yawsl.echoServer()` responds to every request by echoing the request headers.
+### Simple Branching
+* `yawsl.ifServer(condition, YAWSLObjectTrue, YAWSLObjectFalse`) checks if the function `condition(req, data)` is true or false.
+If true, calls YAWSLObjectTrue else YAWSLObjectFalse.
+* `yawsl.active(YAWSLObject)` calls YAWSLObject, ignores the result and end request.
 * `yawsl.passive(YAWSLObject)` calls YAWSLObject, ignores the result and continues.
 Useful for debugging.
-* `yawsl.active(YAWSLObject)` calls YAWSLObject, ignores the result and end request.
+* `yawsl.get(YAWSLObject)` responds to GET requests only.
+* `yawsl.post(YAWSLObject)` responds to POST requests only.
 * `yawsl.handled(YAWSLObject, YAWSLObjectFallBack)` tries to call YAWSLObject.
 If an unhandled exception occurs, YAWSLObjectFallBack will be called.

+### Simple Servers
 * `yawsl.nullServer()` responds to every request with an empty text/plain string.
-* `yawsl.file(fileName, mimeType, status)` reads file and passes it to the client with the specefied mimeType and status. fileName, mimeType, status may be functions depending on the request and data.  object of the request.
 * `yawsl.textServer(text, [mimeType = 200], status)` responds to every request with the specefied text, mimeType and status. text, mimeType, status may be functions depending on the request and data.
+* `yawsl.echoServer()` responds to every request by echoing the request headers.

+### Advanced Branching
+* `yawsl.subServer(subServerRoot, YAWSLObject)` creates a YAWSLObject which answers every request in subServerRoot with the server YAWSLObject.
+Not ethat the path of the request will be changed to match the new root path.
+* `yawsl.staticRequest(path, YAWSLObject)` always answer a request to path with YAWSLObject.
 * `yawsl.otherServer(httpServerObj)` responds to every request as if the specefied httpServerObj would answer it.
 Note that the server does not have to be listening.

-* `yawsl.post(YAWSLObject)` responds to POST requests only.
-* `yawsl.get(YAWSLObject)` answers to GET requests only.
+### Header / data object extensions
 * `yawsl.forceHead(code, headers, YAWSLObject)` forces any response in YAWSLObject to answer with the specefied code and headers.
 * `yawsl.forward(to, YAWSLObject)` forwards every request to the specefied path.
 The Body of the response will be determined by YAWSLObject.
-* `yawsl.provideJS(ClientVariableName, JSObject)` provides a javascript object to the client as variableName.
-* `yawsl.ifServer(condition, YAWSLObjectTrue, YAWSLObjectFalse`) checks if the function `condition(req, data)` is true or false.
-If true. calls YAWSLObjectTrue else YAWSLObjectFalse.
 * `yawsl.session(createNewObject, expires, sessionStoreObject, YAWSLObject)` Enabled sessions in the data object.
 A session expires after `expires` milliseconds.
 The `sessionStoreObject` must be an initially empty object which is shared over all session request to store session.
 YAWSLObject will have the property data.session with the following properties:
 	* `session.key` unique key of the session.
 	* `session.value` an object containing some value which is copied from session to session.
 Intially created by `createNewObject(req, data)`
 	* `session.lastAccess` integer containing the last access to the session.
 	* `session.expire()` function to expire the session immediatly.

+### File Handling
+* `yawsl.file(fileName, mimeType, status)` reads file and passes it to the client with the specefied mimeType and status. fileName, mimeType, status may be functions depending on the request and data.  object of the request.
+* `yawsl.staticServer(fileRoot, options)` creates a static file server which server files from fileRoot.
+Options is a hash which may contain the following options:
+	* `options.mimeTypes`: map from file extension to file types.
+	* `options.indexFile`: The index File to server when a directory is requested.
+Default: 'index.html'
+	* `options.ignore`: Function which is called to check if a filename is forbidden.
+Default: `function(filename){return false;}`
+	* `options.404`: YAWSLObject to be called when an object is not found.
+	* `options.404`: YAWSLObject to be called when access to an object is forbidden.

+### Authorisation
 * `yawsl.basicAuth(realmName, authHandler, YAWSLObject, YAWSLObjectNoAuth)` Creates a simple HTTP Basic authentication protected area. `realmName` is the name of the realm, `authHandler` is a function of username and password which validates a user/password combination.
 YAWSLObject will be called if the authentication succedes and YAWSLObjectNoAuth otherwise.
-*`yawsl.pathLogin(...)`  undocumented.
+* `yawsl.pathLogin(...)`  undocumented.

+### Misc
+* `yawsl.provideJS(ClientVariableName, JSObject)` provides a javascript object to the client as variableName.

 ##License
 		    DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE Version 2, December 2004